robertbutacu/execution-context-experiment/README.md

 # execution-context-experiment
-A small demo to experiment with Scala IO's ability to shift on different Execution Contexts
+A small demo to experiment with Cats Effect's ability to shift on different Execution Contexts